SolomonBoloshe116/teleruby/README.md

 puts updates.inspect
 ```

-+NB:+ The default number of updates to be retrieved is +10+, but you can add yours like.
+*NB:* The default number of updates to be retrieved is *10*, but you can add yours like.

 ```ruby
 @bot = Telegram::Client.new(token: @token)